kivanychev/kivanychev/README.md

-- 👋 Hi, I’m @kivanychev
+- 👋 Hi, I'm R&D expert of ZorG vision project
 - 👀 I’m interested in Electronics, programming, coaching
-- 🌱 I’m currently learning how to create a video capturing device using STM32, How to create IOT device for customers using ESP32
+- 🌱 I’m currently developing a Video capturing project using STM32 and Creating IoT projects for customers using ESP32 and AVR MCUs
-- 💞️ I’m looking to collaborate on Video capturing onSTM32, P2P
+- 💞️ I’m looking for collaboration on Video capturing on STM32, P2P
 - 📫 How to reach me kirill.ivanychev@zorgvision.ru  Skype: ancientg

 <!---